alix-gao/os/README.md

 this is an example: https://www.asus.com/support/FAQ/1013017

 #### step 2. install OS on USB drive
-run (**as administrator**) master/fs.exe. select "HDD" and then "start".
+run (**as administrator**) master/fs.exe. select "USB-HDD" and then "start".

 !!!
 IT WILL CLEAN USB DRIVE

 ![step](attachment/fs%20-%201.png)

-    if the USB flash disk CANNOT boot, run fs.exe again and select "FDD".
+    if the USB flash disk CANNOT boot, run fs.exe again and select "USB-FDD".

 #### step 3. boot PC from USB flash disk